Infectious diseases and travel

 • avoid fresh fruit, vegetables or salads, as they may be washed with tap water

-• consider avoiding swimming in water that could be contaminated, especially with young children who may accidentally swallow water.
+• avoid swimming in water that might be contaminated, especially when young children are with you, as they can easily swallow water by accident.

 Animals